tanveer-ahmad74/python_automate_stuff/README.md

     https://sites.google.com/a/chromium.org/chromedriver/downloads go to this URl and download WebDriver for Chrome i m using linux so i downloaded linux related file and add this according to the path where it is exist after that install this [sudo apt-get install chromium-chromedriver] as well

+  4.In send_email U have to enter google app password here [password ='Google_APP_PASSWORD_HERE'] not a actual password of gmail.